Posterior Differential Regularization with f-divergence for Improving Model Robustness: Model

 Maximizing the log-likelihood of the above equation is equivalent to maximizing the log probabilities for the correct start and end position, respectively.
-For all robust learning techniques, given it is computationally expensive to enumerate all possible spans, we apply two separate regularization terms for the start and end position probabilities, respectively.
+For regularized models, given it is computationally expensive to enumerate all possible spans, we apply two separate regularization terms for the start and end position probabilities, respectively.